MWest2020/openregister/website/docs/Core/schemas.md

 - Any **constraints** on field values (min/max, patterns, enums)
 - **Relationships** between different objects

-Open Register uses JSON Schema as its schema definition language, providing a powerful and standardized way to describe data structures.
+Open Register uses [JSON Schema](https://json-schema.org/) as its schema definition language, providing a powerful and standardized way to describe data structures.

 ## Schema Structure

-A schema in Open Register consists of the following key components:
+A schema in Open Register follows the JSON Schema specification (see [JSON Schema Core](https://json-schema.org/understanding-json-schema) and [JSON Schema Validation](https://json-schema.org/draft/2020-12/json-schema-validation.html)) and consists of the following key components defined in the specification:

 | Property | Description |
 |----------|-------------|